xinliulab/CIS5370_Computer_Security/proj4/README.md

 A checksum (also known as a fingerprint) is the result of a **one-way hash function** `H(x)` that maps a large string space into a small, fixed-length output.
 The key property is that it's **computationally infeasible** to reverse-engineer the original input `x` from a given hash value `t` such that `H(x) = t`.

 Checksums help quickly verify file equality without comparing entire contents.
 They are also widely used for **data deduplication**.
-For instance, in many messaging apps (like QQ or WeChat), when you upload a file, the server first checks the checksum — if someone has already uploaded the same file, it instantly completes the transfer, leading to the phenomenon known as “秒传” (instant transmission).
+For instance, in many messaging apps (like QQ or WeChat), when you upload a file, the server first checks the checksum — if someone has already uploaded the same file, it instantly completes the transfer, leading to the phenomenon known as instant transmission.

 ---